Loya SR-22 Insurance

 How Long Does an SR-22 Requirement Last?

-The exact length varies by state and by offense, but in many cases, you’ll see three-year SR-22 requirements.
-Some states may require only two years; in more serious cases or for repeat offenses, it might stretch beyond three.
+The exact length varies by state and by offense, but many drivers commonly see SR-22 requirements in the 2–3 year range.
+In more serious cases or for repeat offenses, it can be longer.

 During this time, the most important concept is continuous coverage.
-The clock only runs while you maintain an active policy with no gaps.
-If your policy with a company like Loya cancels because you missed a payment, switched insurers without filing a new SR-22, or let coverage lapse, the insurer sends the state what’s called an SR-26—essentially a cancellation notice.
-The state then assumes you’re uninsured again and can suspend your license or restart your SR-22 period.
+The clock usually only runs while you maintain an active policy with no gaps.
+If your policy cancels because you missed a payment, switched insurers incorrectly, or let coverage lapse, the insurer may send the state a cancellation notice (often called an SR-26).
+That can trigger a license suspension and may restart your SR-22 period depending on your state’s rules.

 How SR-22 Insurance Works With a Company Like Loya